its-dirg/IdProxy/doc/setup.rst

 the key represents what a attibute value must contain to be valid.
 If the key value is none all attribute values are valid.
 Set VALID_ATTRIBUTE_RESPONSE to None if all attributes from the underlying IdP should be returned.

+The verification of values will be approved if the given string is a substring of the returned value.

 Example::